hanjiang6-nb/Geolexvec/README.md

 `evidence_1413.jsonl` retains the same four-field schema: `id`, `source_id`, `article_id`, and `text`.

-After release auditing, the entity adapter was retrained from the included train-only occurrence resources and the case-sensitive `HF`/`Hf` resolution error was corrected.
-The updated run keeps Strict-Hit@1 (0.774336), Strict-Hit@10 (0.951327), and the learned mean weights unchanged; Strict-MRR@10 changes from 0.835428 to 0.835400.
-All bundled predictions and tables correspond to the audited implementation.

 Run `python scripts/verify_release.py` and `pytest` to check the package.
 `manifest/SHA256SUMS.txt` records file hashes.
 No server credentials or server